JRaams/aoc-2023/README.md

     operations (Did day 5 and 15 get swapped..?)
 16. [**The Floor Will Be Lava**] Manouvering a light beam through a grid of lasers with offset mirrors, tricky rotations.
+17. [**Clumsy Crucible**] Modified Dijkstra's algorithm with a twist: maximum of 3 steps in the same direction then a required 90 degree turn.
+Using a heap as priority queue to get candidates for the next node based on weight.
+18. [**Lavaduct Lagoon**] Calculating area of polynomal by first generating points on a grid followed by use of shoelace formula and Pick's theorem to find whole integer points inside the trench.
+Finally adding the whole trench points to said number to get our solution.

 ### 6. Solution runtime